Full Reference Config#

 keySecret:

-name: my-key-secret
+name: image-sign-private-key-secret

 certSecret:

-name: my-cert-secret
+name: image-sign-public-key-secret

 ## AMD K8s Device Plugin Configuration ##